Static Variable in Java (with Examples)

 int id;

-// Declare a static variable companyName of data type String and assign value IBM which is common for all the objects.
+// and assign a value IBM to it which is common for all the objects.

 Employee(String n, int i)